SapienzaInteractiveGraphicsCourse/final-project-run-4-freedom/README.md

 If you want to modify our code, clone this repo and as a workaround for the cross-origin policy issue, start a web server on the local machine (e.g. via python3 -m http.server).
 Finally, enter the following URL in your browser http://localhost:8000/index.html.

 ## Built With
-[three.js](https://threejs.org/) (a JavaScript 3D library with the aim to create an easy to use, lightweight, 3D library with a default WebGL renderer)
+[three.js](https://threejs.org/) (a JavaScript 3D library with the aim to create an easy to use, lightweight, 3D library with a default WebGL renderer).

+Take a look at the [report](report.pdf) to find out more.

 ## Prerequisites
 Any modern browser can run three.js since it makes use of WebGL to render scenes.
 Supported browsers includes: